glowform/masters_seminar_25-26/README.md

 ## Requiremets for first semester

 - Each student must present insights on two academic papers related to their area of interest (or thesis subject).
-- Prepare a work schedule for your research and thesis, including the subject and main hypothesis (the form will be available at one of our upcoming meetings).
+- Prepare a work schedule for your research and thesis, including the subject and main hypothesis.

 ### General rules